rikschennink/rikschennink.nl/_posts/2012-07-19-controlling-behaviour.md

 </script>
 {% endhighlight %}

-Be sure to resize your window a couple times when checking the [Responsive BehaviourController Demo](http://rikschennink.nl/demo/behaviour-controller/responsive/).
+Be sure to resize your window a couple times when checking the [Responsive BehaviourController Demo](http://codepen.io/rikschennink/pen/ytshL).
 The two controls will load and unload depending on your window width so they might not be active when you open the page.

 So now we have a JavaScript solution that allows us to load and unload JavaScript on the fly depending on the conditions supplied in the `data-conditions` attribute.
 Ideal for any web project but especially for responsive projects where you want to conditionally load scripts depending on the environment.

-In the mean time I’ve extended the above functionality with some extras:

-- Namespaces to group Classes together;
-- Conditional async script loading;
-- An OptionController for handling custom Class options;
-- The option to add your own conditions;
-- Media Query support;

-Be sure to check out the [BehaviourController "Steroids" Demo](http://rikschennink.nl/demo/behaviour-controller/steroids/).
-Just so you know, it asks for your permission to use geolocation as one of the Classes has geolocation as a required condition.

 Any thoughts?